Music for Computer Controlled Robots.

 Shooting: Luca Cingolani (Elephant Studio) and Simone Cinelli.

-Video Editing: Cesare Bignotti (EVES)
+Video Editing and Video Communication: Cesare Bignotti (EVES)

 Music: Leonardo Barbadoro